wgpu-mc/wgpu-mc/README.md

 #### Current status

-Both the engine and Electrum are both currently under active development. wgpu-mc is fairly mature, while Electrum needs more development.
-The whole project is WIP, so something may work one day then be rewritten the next.
+Both the engine and Electrum are both currently under active development. wgpu-mc is fairly mature, while Electrum is more WIP.
-Terrain rendering works somewhat, while entities are still entirely un-integrated in Electrum.
-A publicly testable release of the mod should be out Soonish.

 #### WIP and Completed Features